NattidaCodes/personal_training_clients/spec.md

 - [x] Use ActiveRecord for storing information in a database Using and Inherit from ActiveRecord::Base
-- [x] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class (e.g. User, Post, Category) Has User model and Client model
-- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) has_many Clients
-- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) belongs_to User
 - [ ] Include user accounts with unique login attribute (username or email)
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users